bitscooplabs/ngrok-demo/tutorial/0005-real-world-example.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/c7a19e9070e2e86a7b26)

 The practical difference between dealing with our previous examples and this one is that we'll be creating Connections on the BitScoop API Toolbox to our GitHub app.
-A Connection in the BitScoop system holds all the authentication details pertinant to your end users in the 3-legged authentication workflow.
+A Connection in the BitScoop system holds all the authentication details pertinent to your end users in the 3-legged authentication workflow.
 Instead of sending up any sort of request token to the data provider directly, you'll submit an additional header to the BitScoop Data API indicating which connection you'd like information for.

 The typical workflow you'd send your users through is straightforward.